10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Net Promoter Score (NPS) is a simple metric to measure customer loyalty.
 It asks a customer to rate how likely they are to recommend your product or service to their family and friends, using a scale of zero to ten.
+Since its introduction in 2003, NPS has been adopted by leading companies across industries as a quantitative measure of customer sentiment.
+But here’s the thing: NPS doesn’t reflect actual customer behavior.
+That’s why marketers hoping to actually drive brand advocacy have sought NPS alternatives to help them better understand and influence their customers’ behavior.

 Humans are complicated.
-Their feelings about brands are mutable, and may depend on the person they are talking to or the product being discussed.
+Their feelings about brands are mutable and may depend on the person they are talking to or the product being discussed.
 Relying exclusively on NPS can give brands a skewed idea of what makes their customers happy.

 1. Customer Effort Score (CES)